London’s air quality has improved dramatically since the 1950’s.

 The Clean Air Act 1993, covers areas ranging from smoke emissions and the height of chimneys to the content and composition of motor fuels.

-These stations take hourly readings of Nitrogen Dioxide (NO2), Particulate Matter (PM10 and PM2.5).
+These stations take hourly readings of air pollutants such as Nitrogen Dioxide (NO2), and Particulate Matter (PM10 and PM2.5).

-In additional to these we currently monitor monthly Nitrogen Dioxide (NO2) levels at thirty eight locations across the Borough via sixty diffusion tubes.
-Data for these locations can be downloaded from the LAQM DEFRA website at: http://laqm.defra.gov.uk/diffusion-tubes/datacentre.php.
+In additional to these, we currently monitor monthly NO2 levels at forty six locations across the borough via sixty six diffusion tubes.

 Smoke Control Area

-The London Borough of Havering is a 100% Smoke Control Area, and those using solid fuel must therefore ensure that they use an authorised smokeless fuel and/or exempt appliance.
+All of Havering is in a Smoke Control Area, and therefore those using solid fuels must ensure that they use an authorised smokeless fuel and/or exempt appliance.

 Low Emission Zone

 Havering is part of the Mayor of London's Low Emission Zone, which means certain vehicles may not be allowed to travel in the borough.

-Non Road Mobile Machinery Low Emission Zone (NRMM)
+Non Road Mobile Machinery (NRMM)

 Cycling in Havering

-For more information please visit: https://www.havering.gov.uk/info/20027/travel/124/target_your_trip_travel_options
+For more information please visit our target your trip pages.